-DRESS CODE (Revisions Implemented September 2019)
+DRESS CODE (Revisions Implemented September 2022)

-June 2019 Updated Dress Code
+August 2022 Updated Dress Code

-All Wilkes-Barre Area School District Registered Students (who attend any District School or The W-B Area Career Technical Center (CTC)) will be required to adhere to this Board approved dress code.
+All Wilkes-Barre Area School District Registered Students (who attend any District School or the W-B Area Career Technical Center (CTC)) will be required to adhere to this Board approved dress code.
 Additionally, Wilkes-Barre Area Students who attend the CTC are required to adhere to the District's dress code when being transported to and from the technical training facility.
 Upon arrival at the CTC, students will be allowed to change into their proper vocational technical training attire.
-It is also required that CTC students change back to the District's approved attire of dress before leaving for their home schools.
+It is also required that CTC students change back to the District's approved attire before leaving for their home schools.
 Guidelines: